Yes, even celebrities and billionaires get tricked by phishing emails.

 In 2016, a Russian hacking group wanted to sow discord in the 2016 presidential election, so they decided to target John Podesta, Hilary Clinton’s campaign manager.
 Here is the actual email that Fancy Bear — the hacking group — sent to Podesta:

-If I could go back in time and force John Podesta to use my plugin, here’s what he would have seen when he opened the email from Fancy Bear:
+If I could go back in time and force John Podesta to use my plugin prior to getting hacked, here’s what he would have seen when he opened the email from Fancy Bear:

 In short, Too Phishy analyzes all the links in an email and highlights the well known phishing sites.
-Had Podesta used my plugin, Clinton’s emails might have remained safe, she could have won the election, and 2024 wouldn’t have marked the end of democr… nevermind, that’s a blog post for another time…
+Had Podesta used my plugin, Clinton’s emails might have remained safe, she might have won the election, and 2016 wouldn’t have marked the end of democr… nevermind, that’s a blog post for another time…

-Now for the medium sophistication attack: the Sony hack.
+Now for a medium sophistication attack: the 2014 Sony hack.

-Like the Clinton hack, the Sony hack began with a phishing link.
+Like the Clinton hack, the Sony hack also began with a phishing link.

-Back in 2014, North Korean wanted revenge for Sony’s release of the movie The Interview, a satirical movie that depicted the assassination of Kim Jung Un.
-So North Korea’s preeminent hacking group, Lazarus Group (also famous for the Bangladesh Bank heist and the WannaCry hack), hacked into Sony via a spear phishing attack that targeted Sony executives.
-This was one of the many phishing emails that Lazarus Group sent:
+In 2014, North Korean wanted revenge for Sony’s release of the movie The Interview, a satirical movie that depicted the assassination of Kim Jung Un.
+So North Korea’s preeminent hacking group, Lazarus Group (also famous for the Bangladesh Bank heist and the WannaCry hack), began a spear phishing attack that targeted Sony executives.
+This was one of the many phishing emails that Lazarus Group sent to various Sony executives:

-The fancug.com link, when clicked, linked to a site hosted in South Korea, downloading malware and initiating a command-and-control relationship between the targeted Sony executive's computer and two servers in North Korea.
+When clicked, the fancug.com link directed the email recipient to a site hosted in South Korea, which, when visited, downloaded malware on the recipient’s computer and initiated a command-and-control relationship with two servers in North Korea.

-So that's another check that Too Phishy does.
-It checks each link’s country of registration, and it also checks if the link is a top million link:
+Knowing this, I designed Too Phishy to show email recipients the country of registration for every link an email.
+And it also checks if the link is a top million link:

 Ironically, The Interview got so much press from the Sony hack that despite the cancellation of its wide theater release, it still made $40 million, earning back its budget.
-And perhaps even more surprisingly, Amy Pascal bounced back to produce the billion-dollar Spider-Man: Homecoming only two years later in 2017 and the Oscar-nominated Little Women in 2019.
+And, perhaps even more surprisingly, Amy Pascal bounced back to produce the billion-dollar Spider-Man: Homecoming only two years later in 2017 and the Oscar-nominated Little Women in 2019.
+Take that, Lazarus Group.

 And finally, the most advanced attack: the Jeff Bezos hack.

-Often, when I speak about the Jeff Bezos hack at conferences, no one has heard about it.
+Often, when I speak about Jeff Bezos at conferences, no one has heard about his enormous hacking scandal.

 MBS then sent a follow-up message to Bezos that contained a video.
-Embedded within the video was a zero-click exploit — that is, malware that silently installs itself on the recipient device without the recipient needing to click anything – which siphoned personal data from Bezos’ phone to servers in the Middle East.
+Embedded within the video was a zero-click exploit — that is, malware that silently installs itself on the recipient device without the recipient needing to click anything – which siphoned all the photos from Bezos’ phone to servers in the Middle East.

-When Bezos saw the article, he knew someone had hacked his phone.
+When Bezos saw the article, he knew that someone had hacked his phone.

-Now, unlike the other two phishing hacks in this post, the Bezos hack was never investigated by the FBI (they declined), so we’ll have to trust the FTI Consulting report that Bezos commissioned.
+Now, unlike the other two phishing hacks in this post, the Bezos hack was never investigated by the FBI, so we’ll have to trust the FTI Consulting report that Bezos commissioned.

 How could Bezos have protected himself?

 The truth is that if someone is willing to pay a million dollars for a zero-click exploit to get into your phone, it’s pretty hard to stop them.
-But there’s one obvious thing Bezos could have done: turned off automatic downloads in all of his messaging apps.
+But there’s one obvious thing Bezos could have done: turned off automatic downloads in WhatsApp (in fact, in all of his messaging apps).
+This would have prevented from the zero click exploit from getting onto his phone in the first place.

 When I read cybersecurity news these days, there’s less coverage of phishing than there was ten years ago.
 Many people think phishing is a solved problem: in 2022, Gmail started requiring domain authentication for bulk email senders; subsequently, they saw a 75% drop in unauthenticated emails.
-(Microsoft adopted a similar authentication requirement at the same time.)
-Indeed, according to the FBI Internet Crime Report, phishing dipped slightly in 2022, likely as a result of these measures:
+(Microsoft adopted a similar authentication requirement at the same time, and saw a similar drop.)
+Indeed, according to the FBI Internet Crime Report, phishing dipped slightly in 2022, likely as a result of these bulk email sender authentication measures:

 Sure, 626 is a small number, but as we've seen today, it only takes one phishing email for a catastrophe to happen.
 So stay vigilant!
 (And install Too Phishy.)